TIBCOSoftware/snappy-examples/README.md

 ```
 ./gradlew generateAdImpressions
 ```
+TODO: provide some instruction to verify that the streaming is running without delay.
 You can see the Spark streaming processing batches of data once every second in the [Spark console](http://localhost:4040/streaming/).
 It is important that our stream processing keeps up with the input rate.
 So, we note that the 'Scheduling Delay' doesn't keep increasing and 'Processing time' remains less than a second.

 ### Next, interact with the data.
 Fast.